 Cavendish Beach is undeniably one of the most beautiful places in Canada, which is why it becomes the busiest place on the island in July and August.
 Stroll down the Cavendish Boardwalk with a cone from Cows Ice Cream, a local favourite.
 Or head to The Pier to rent kayaks, stand-up paddle boards, sea-doos and try para-sailing.
 Golf lovers may like a scenic round on the Green Gables Golf Course.

 Travel tip: A visit to Prince Edward Island isn’t complete without a trip to Point Prim Lighthouse.
-Not only is it the oldest lighthouse on the island, but its seaside vistas also offer one of the most beautiful views in Canada.
+Not only is it the oldest lighthouse on the island, but its seaside vistas also offer one of the most beautiful views in Atlantic Canada.

 Where to stay in Cavendish